ARM-software/progress64/README.md

 Restrictions
 ----
-* PROGRESS64 currently only supports ARMv8/AArch64 and x86-64 architectures.
 * Several functions require 64-bit and 128-bit atomics (e.g. CAS) support in the hardware.
 * Hazardptr and qsbr support one reclamation domain only.
 This is a trade-off that simplifies the API and usage.